Aaron A. King, Edward L. Ionides and Kunyang He

 This short course introduces statistical inference techniques and computational methods for dynamic models of epidemiological systems.
 The course explores deterministic and stochastic formulations of epidemiological dynamics and develop inference methods appropriate for a range of models.
 Special emphasis will be on exact and approximate likelihood as the key elements in parameter estimation, hypothesis testing, and model selection.
 Specifically, the course emphasizes sequential Monte Carlo techniques.

-This is a Python-pypomp version of the previous R-pomp short course.
-The pypomp package supports GPU computation and automatic differentiation via JAX.
+This is a Python-Pypomp version of an R-pomp short course.
+The Pypomp library supports GPU computation and automatic differentiation via JAX.

 0. Instructions for preparing your laptop for the course exercises.